scylladb/sphinx-scylladb-theme/README.rst

 **Shared Design**

-All Scylla documentation sites share a common look and feel.
+All ScyllaDB documentation sites share a common look and feel.

 **Multiversion Support**